bithub-framework/secretariat/README.md

 ## Database

-Make sure to operate on database only via secretary, because promisified-sqlite implements a cache.
+Make sure to operate on database only via secretary, because promisified-sqlite makes transactions as cache.